The 10 Most Important DC Villains To Have Ever Been Created

 For everything the Joker is, for all that he does to those around him, at his core, he is living proof that anybody can crack under the correct circumstances.

 And there you go.
-The 10 Most Important DC Villains To Have Ever Been Created.
+The 10 most important DC villains ever.
 Thoughts?